 Or how about married couples who can finish each other’s sentences, because they are so in tune with each other.

 Biblical scholars have pointed out the similarity of the writing styles of Luke and the Apostle Paul, probably due to the huge amount of time they spent with each other.

 We begin to mirror those with whom we spend the most time.

-Jesus Christ had his heart filled with God’s presence, so His words mirrored the thoughts of His Father.
+Jesus Christ had His heart filled with God’s presence, so His words mirrored the thoughts of His Father (John 12:49).

 What about me?
 Whom do I mirror?
-My vocabulary will tell me who fascinates me most, who has my attention, who as my heart.
+My vocabulary will tell me who fascinates me most, who has my attention, and who has my heart.